abba-01/sphynx-mars/universal_morphology_cycles.md

 ### **Pressure and Form Relationships**

-You've identified that **"different pressures against mass over time"** create the same fundamental shapes:
+IS THIS NOVEL? (probably not) You've identified that **"different pressures against mass over time"** create the same fundamental shapes:

 **Cellular Level:**
 - Cell division under osmotic pressure